appsemble/appsemble/docs/development/app-security.md

 As described in the [Appsemble resources](appsemble-resources) page, it is possible to define and manage various resources that can be used from within an app.
 By default the corresponding API endpoints are _not_ secured.
 They are able to be modified by anyone who knows the format of the resource as well as the specific endpoint being used.
+One exception to this is when the root of the app definition has a `roles` property defined.
+In that case, every resource action requires one of the roles as specified in this property, unless it is otherwise specified.

 By specifying the `roles` property for a specific action of a resource, it is possible to secure this action.
 For example, if your resource may be publicly viewed by anyone but not created anew by